Visiting Manila is inevitable if you plan on travelling the Philippines. It’s the capital and main entry point into the

 Be sure to take a tour with one of the guides outside the walls, as they are very friendly and knowledgeable and it is quicker in their bike than by foot!

 It’s not the most amazing place to visit, with a few memorials and crumbling walls, but for the avid historian, it offers an insight into Manila’s past and present.

 If you love shopping as much as the Filipinos, then Manila is the place for you!
 There are numerous shopping centres scattered all over Manila, so you are spoilt for choice.

 The SM Megamall and Mall of Asia are two of the biggest in the world and worth a visit for the novelty if nothing else.
-There are many more in Manila and they also offer air-conditioning to give you a welcome break from the heat and humidity outside!
+There are plenty in Manila and they also offer air-conditioning to give you a welcome break from the heat and humidity outside!

 The problem with Manila is that offers very little in the way of things to do.
 If you have a bit of time, then it may be worth checking out the Manila Zoo and Manila Ocean Park.

 The National Museum is also worth a visit if you like history, but my advice would be to spend as little time in Manila as possible to make sure see places such as El Nido and Boracay!